chen-si-jia/CRMOT/README.md

 【AAAI 2025】

-The dataset and code is open sourced.
+The dataset and code are open.

 Readme.md is coming soon...